Green Tea Side Effects: What You Need to Know Before You Sip

 Other Medications

 Green tea can interact with various other medications, including certain antibiotics, antidepressants, and birth control pills.
-It is essential to consult a healthcare provider to ensure that green tea consumption does not interfere with prescribed medications.
+It is essential to consult a healthcare provider to ensure that green tea consumption is safe for your unique medical profile.

 Moderation is Key